WHAT IF I WANT TO CHANGE SOMETHING?

 CAN I COPY THE PLANS?

-Yes, and no. You can freely distribute the plans, say for example to Contractors + Subcontractors, so that they’re able to price and build your home, but you can’t freely distribute it to others to construct their homes too.
-The plans are licensed for use in constructing only one home.
+No, except: you are able to distribute the plans to Contractors + Subcontractors, so that they’re able to price and build your home, but you can’t freely distribute it to others to construct their homes too.
+The plans are licensed for use in constructing one home.
 Purchasing the plans means you're bound to the licensing terms, which spell reproduction rights out in more detail.
 I retain the copyrights for the plans but allow you to use them for the duration of the project.

 ARE YOU AVAILABLE DURING CONSTRUCTION TO ANSWER QUESTIONS?